Higher-order exceptional points unveiled by nilpotence and mathematical induction: Results

 Our result tells us how the detection of EPs can be hampered.
 In general, external excitation can couple with the fields that are orthogonal to EP eigenstates \cite{Chen2020}.
 Mathematically, even such components converge at the EPs in time evolution given by the operation of $\hat{\rm H}$.
-However, for the case of steadily driven systems their net responses are determined by the interference between the sustained excitation and induced internal fields.
+However, for the case of steadily driven systems their net responses are determined by the interplay between sustained excitation and internal fields.
 As such, any local system profiles, such as excitation, couplings, and on-site potential, can affect the observability of EPs.
-Although there are some theoretical clues in this sense \cite{Schomerus2022,Wiersig2022,Hashemi2022}, we still miss a general guiding principle for predicting the similarity (or difference) between eigenmodes and steady states under excitation and then identifying exact conditions for intriguing non-Hermitian phenomena.
+Although there are some theoretical clues in this sense \cite{Schomerus2022,Wiersig2022,Hashemi2022}, we still miss a general guiding principle to predict the similarity (or difference) between eigenmodes and steady states under excitation and then identify exact conditions for intriguing non-Hermitian phenomena.
 This work provides fundamental tools and a practical prospect to scale up systems with maximally degenerate EPs exhibiting intrinsic responses.